One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 Sound familiar?
 I’m not surprised.

-Thanks to the popular visual platform’s recent algorithm change (November 2019), it’s even more difficult to stand out amongst all the other businesses on there.
+Thanks to the popular visual platform’s recent algorithm change in November 2019, it’s even more difficult to stand out amongst all the other businesses on there.

 That said, it is possible.
 And it is worth trying.